Employees, Users and Access

 3. Click the Search button.

-The results of the search will be displayed in the Employee List window.
+The results of the search are displayed in the Employee List window.

 For more information on the Employee List window click here.